Fiboquadratic Sequences and Extensions of the Cassini Identity Raised From the Study of Rithmomachia: Fiboquadratic sequences on rithmomachia

 \begin{Rem}\rm These definitions were given by Boethius in the context of naturals numbers, but we can extend them to integers numbers, as usual.
 The reader may find a more detailed explanation in Heath \cite{heath}, chapter III, pages 101-104. \end{Rem}

-The numerical distribution of the pieces in RM obeys to Boethian classification of numbers.
+The numerical distribution of the pieces in RM follows the Boethian classification of numbers.
 Table \ref{rmboeciana} shows the values of the pieces of the white army on the left and the black army on the right.

 The first row consists of the four first even and odd numbers respectively.
 The second row is a multiple of the first row, in fact it is the square.
 The third row is a superparticular of the form $(1+\frac{1}{n})$ of the second row.
 The fourth row is a superparticular $(1+\frac{1}{n})$ of the third row.
 The fifth row is a superpartient of the form $(1+\frac{n}{n+1})$ of the fourth row and the sixth is a superpartient $(1+\frac{n}{n+1})$ of the fifth row.